Gwyn-The-Human/computer_vision/README.md

 # FOURTH MILESTONE:

-#edited RPS-Template for my own use in camera_rps.py to remove while loop because I thought it would be more efficient for #the model to only have to view one image rather than have it continuously cycling through images as the game runs.
-I #imported numpy and used argmax to return the computer's best estimate of what the user is doing (rock/paper etc.).
+Edited RPS-Template for my own use in camera_rps.py to remove while loop because I thought it would be more efficient for the model to only have to view one image rather than have it continuously cycling through images as the game runs.
+I imported numpy and used argmax to return the computer's best estimate of what the user is doing (rock/paper etc.).

-#created countdown function, and added it to my rock paper scissors game from SECOND MILESTONE.
+created countdown function, and added it to my rock paper scissors game from SECOND MILESTONE.
 Put it all together.

-#seems to run fine but:
+seems to run fine but:
-#-Sometimes the countdown will skip a number and just say "3,2, GO" or "2,1,GO" (instead of "3,2,1,GO")
-#-still need to add a quit option.
+-Sometimes the countdown will skip a number and just say "3,2, GO" or "2,1,GO" (instead of "3,2,1,GO") -still need to add a quit option.
 As it is now you can't escape!!
-#-the game usually crashes before getting to the end.
+-the game usually crashes before getting to the end.
-#-Need to add a git ignore to repo,
+-Need to add a git ignore to repo,